cryptobuks1/monitoring-uptime/README.md

-# Pools uptime monitoring system.
+# Pools uptime monitoring system
 Uptime monitoring system contains a two component: [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) as agent and [Prometheus](https://prometheus.io/) as server.
-Agents are placed on small VPS servers in three locations: Europe, Asia, USA.
+Agents are placed on servers in three locations: Europe, Asia, USA.
 Configuratiion of agents contain input plugins for every monitoring pool.
 Two plugins are used:
 * http_response for site and api endpoints probe;
 * net_response for stratum endpoint tcp probe.
 For one kind of each metric all input plugins contains a additional tags.
 This made a grouping metrics by labels and make a common endpoint status.
 The output uses the worst status of endpoint.